Zekom/Samples-for-AIR/PushSampleApp/README.md

 In order to be able to send pushes to the Push Receiver sample app, you will need to write a server-side push application (called a Push Initiator) to send out pushes with.
 Luckily, this is fairly easy to do using the Push Service SDK available [here](https://developer.blackberry.com/services/push).

-You'll find all the documentation for the Push Service SDK [here](http://docs.blackberry.com/en/developers/subcategories/?userType=21&category=Push+Service).
+You'll find all the documentation for the Push Service SDK [here](http://developer.blackberry.com/java/documentation/push_service_sdk.html).
+The low-level API reference for the Push Service SDK can be found [here](http://www.blackberry.com/developers/docs/PushServiceSDK1.2/LowLevelAPI).
+The high-level API reference for the Push Service SDK can be found [here](http://www.blackberry.com/developers/docs/PushServiceSDK1.2/HighLevelAPI).

-Note that in order to use the Push Service for developing an application for the general public, you will have to first register [here](https://www.blackberry.com/profile/?eventId=8121).
+Note that in order to use the Push Service for developing an application for the general public (non-enterprise), you will have to first register [here](https://www.blackberry.com/profile/?eventId=8121).

 ## How to receive a push